sfarajli/farajli.net/posts/gentoo.md

-On unix-like operating systems you generally use open-source software and that software is made to be compiled by the users specific to their machines, but on binary based distros you use programs that are compiled for you by someone else and again to me, personally compiling just makes more sense.
+On unix-like operating systems you generally use open-source software and that software is made to be compiled by the users specific to their machines, but on binary based distros you use programs that are compiled for you by someone else and again to me, personally, compiling just makes more sense.

 ### It gives you more perspective to the program you use.
 If you'd downloaded a binary package you would only be able to tell if a program is fast,